• OUR PROJECTS

 • Currently

-Since the opening of the Centro Terzo Millennio, (Third Millennium Center) in Paciano's Palazzo Baldeschi in 2014, 3MF has actively engaged with the local administration and the community in raising public awareness of environmental issues, and in promoting a culture of peace.
+Since the opening of the Centro Terzo Millennio (Third Millennium Center) in Paciano's Palazzo Baldeschi in 2014, 3MF has actively engaged with the local administration and the community in raising public awareness of environmental issues and promoting a culture of peace.

-This includes working with the town council in bringing Paciano into the international network Mayors for Peace, and incouraging Italy to adhere to the International Treaty for the Prohibition of Nuclear weapons.
-In 2015 we led a major event on the occassion of the 70th anniversary of the atomic bombings of Hiroshima and Nagasaki in support of the appeals from the atomic bomb survivors to prohibit nuclear weapon.
-The people of Paciano folded over 1000 origami peace cranes which were sent to the Hiroshima Children's Peace Memorial.
+This includes working with the town council to bring Paciano into the international network Mayors for Peace and encouraging Italy to adhere to the International Treaty on the Prohibition of Nuclear Weapons.
+Together with the Town Hall, we organize annual peace events to honor Hiroshima and Nagasaki, continuing a tradition that began with a major event for the 70th anniversary in 2015 where the people of Paciano folded over 1,000 origami peace cranes, which were sent to the Hiroshima Children's Peace Memorial.
+Most recently, the 80th anniversary in 2025 was marked with a successful three-day event.
+These annual peace events will continue as a recurring commitment to remembrance and the promotion of peace.

-We have organized public encounters with experts on climate change and with an "alumni grant" from Greenpeace international
+We have organized public meetings with experts on climate change and, with an alumni grant from Greenpeace International, have supported ongoing education and awareness efforts.

-Our local initiatives include organizing annual litter clean-ups and hosting encounters with the Repair Café Perugia, including a course on repair techniques, and have developed projects with area schools to encourage environmental protection and peace initiatives.
+Our local initiatives include organizing annual litter cleanups and hosting events with the Repair Café Perugia - including a course on repair techniques - and developing projects with area schools to encourage environmental protection and peace initiatives.

 • Third Millennium Center

-The Third Millennium Center opened in March 2014, 13 years after David’s death, and we at 3MF continue to work toward a permanent exhibition in honour of these 3 great men.
-We hope it will become the base of educational and activist initiatives that reach far into the future.
+The Third Millennium Center opened in March 2014, 13 years after David’s death, and we at 3MF continue to work toward a permanent exhibition in honor of these three great men.
+We hope it will become the base for educational and activist initiatives that reach far into the future.

 If you think you have material that could contribute to the permanent exhibition, please reach out